 General Guidance for Fires and Related Emergencies

-- Activate the building alarm (fire pull station); if not available or operational, verbally notify people in the building.
+- Activate the building alarm (e.g., pull station).
+If an alarm is not available or operational, verbally notify people in the building.

 - Shut down equipment in the immediate area, if possible.